-- The body of the second bar completely engulfs the body of the first bar.
-It represents a total change of market sentiment.
+- The body of the second candlestick completely engulfs the body of the first candlestick.

-Trading Rules – Engulfing Candlestick
+Trading Guidelines – Engulfing Candlestick

 - Higher swing high and higher swing low

-- Buy with bullish engulfing candlestick pattern
+- Buy with bullish Engulfing candlestick pattern

 - Lower swing high and lower swing low

-- Sell with bearish engulfing candlestick pattern
+- Sell with bearish Engulfing candlestick pattern